 The bill amends existing laws related to aerospace infrastructure in Oklahoma, specifically the Airport Zoning Act and the Oklahoma Department of Aerospace and Aeronautics.
 It introduces new definitions for terms such as "heliport" and "VTOL aircraft," while also updating the definitions of "airport," "airport hazard," and "airport hazard area."
-A significant addition is the requirement for a permit for construction within a 1-nautical mile radius of a publicly owned or operated heliport or vertiport, expanding the existing regulations that pertain to airports.
-The bill also clarifies the authority of the Oklahoma Department of Aerospace and Aeronautics in overseeing unmanned aircraft systems (UAS) and advanced air mobility (AAM), emphasizing its role as a clearinghouse for these technologies.
+Additionally, the bill requires a permit for construction within a 1-nautical mile radius of a publicly owned or operated heliport or vertiport, expanding the existing permit requirements for structures near airports.
+The Oklahoma Department of Aerospace and Aeronautics is granted enhanced authority to review structures that may pose safety risks and to promote the integration of unmanned aircraft systems (UAS) and advanced air mobility (AAM) technologies.

 Floor (House): 3-102.1, 3-421